nomardt/nomardt/README.md

-Hi there 👋

-### I'm a professional no one.
+### Hi, I'm a professional no one.

-Sooo even a bit overqualified to replace you
+So even a bit overqualified to replace you

 ## OSs
 [![Windows](https://img.shields.io/badge/-Windows-DC322F?style=for-the-badge&logo=windows)](https://example.com)